sreenivas-raguraman/sreenivas-raguraman.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Ph.D.
-Candidate at <a href='https://weihsgroup.jhu.edu/people/sreenivas-raguraman/'>Johns Hopkins University</a>. # Address.
-Contacts.
-Motto.
-Etc.
+subtitle: "Ph.D.
+Candidate at <a href='https://weihsgroup.jhu.edu/people/sreenivas-raguraman/'>Johns Hopkins University</a>."

 profile:
   align: right